Negro soldier reading to boys who can't read. Camp Gordon, Ga. 1917-18

 The use of contemporary photography to demonstrate American life provides for open discussion and is accessible to most students.
 It allows the students to create their historical interpretation of the photo’s space, place and time.

-1. The Civil Rights Movement Primary Source Set: Any of these images can be substituted for the 1917 photograph to demonstrate African American Commitment to education, empowerment and engagement.
+1. The Civil Rights Movement Primary Source Set(link is external): Any of these images can be substituted for the 1917 photograph to demonstrate African American Commitment to education, empowerment and engagement.

 Subject: